 Stay Connected With Your “Why”

-If you’re in a FIRE slump or your progress is being met with consistent challenges that make forward motion difficult–circle back to why you started.
-And if needed, print out your goal on paper to connect with it consistently.
+Are you in a FIRE or debt payoff slump, or is your progress is being met with consistent challenges that make forward motion difficult?
+Try circling back to why you started.
+And if needed, print out your whys on paper to connect with them consistently.

-While it may seem a bit “woo-woo” to create a vision board made with print outs and magazine clippings, putting up reminders of why you started on this path may be helpful in reconnecting with your gratitude in facing challenges.
-Printing out pictures of your kids, a place you want to geo-arbitage to, or a fake million dollar bill will be a quiet but impactful reminder of the life you’re building when you feel the struggle.
+Print out pictures of your kids, a place you want to geo-arbitrage to, or a fake million dollar bill.
+Revisiting your whys will be a quiet but impactful reminder of the life you’re building when you feel the struggle.

 You could also try re-listening to podcast episodes that motivated you at the beginning of your journey.
 Or, you can discover new podcasts or articles that motivate you.
 Try connecting with your fellow FIRE walkers in the ChooseFI Facebook group.
 Steps like this can help you feel connected and reinvigorated with your lifestyle.

 Volunteering, connecting and sharing with people within the communities you dwell in can help you feel grounded and invested.
 Your motivation will naturally wane over time, so do what it takes to help you feel most connected to your “why.”
 Spend some time regularly getting reacquainted with it.

 Feeling discouraged about reaching FI or getting to debt-free is perfectly normal.
 However, having an attitude of gratitude will help you climb out of that slump faster.

 Though the progress to your goals may be slow, the time you put in will be worth every effort when you reach your destination.
 Choosing gratitude along the way will simply make the journey more fun.

 How do you stay thankful when working on reaching long-term goals such as FIRE or debt freedom?

 - 6 Life Optimization Hacks To Be Happy Now